Developed by Pasi Nieminen, Antti Savinainen, and Jouni Viiri

 There are three ways to calculate scores on the RFCI.
 Below are typical results for pre-, post-test and normalized gain from (Nieminen, Savinainen and Viiri 2010).
 This paper includes typical results for the other two ways of calculating RFCI scores.

-An earlier version of the test (previously called the Representation Test) was developed in 2006, consisting of 21 items concerning gravitation and Newton’s third law.
-The test was then improved and expanded until in 2007 the final version consisted of 27 items concerning gravitation and Newton’s first, second and third laws.
+An earlier version of the assessment (previously called the Representation Test) was developed in 2006, consisting of 21 items concerning gravitation and Newton’s third law.
+The assessment was then improved and expanded until in 2007 the final version consisted of 27 items concerning gravitation and Newton’s first, second and third laws.

 The R-FCI is based on nine items taken from the 1995 version of the FCI: items number 1, 4, 13, 17, 22, 24, 26, 28, and 30.
 For each of the nine FCI items, the R-FCI contains three items that are all isomorphic variants of the same question.